 You're at an immediate disadvantage when asking someone to leave their home behind and move to a new city, state, or even country.
 Unless they're already planning on moving, that factor alone is going to weigh heavy on their decision to join your team.

 In many cases, you'll need to provide a relocation stipend as well.
-Offering opportunities for remote work is a great way to spark the interest of the best in the field, and keep them satisfied.
+Offering opportunities for remote work and flexible schedules is a great way to spark the interest of the best in the field, and keep them satisfied.

 Modern employees appreciate autonomy